domschl/WinSteamOnMac/README.md

 > **Note:** This section is only for updates to a new version, once the complete installation was finished successfully before.
 > For initial installation, continue with **Continue with initial installation**.

-- Make sure to use both the latest release of macOS Sonoma, the latest latest release of `game-porting-toolkit`, and updated versions of Command Line Tools for Xcode (or full Xcode itself) together.
+- Make sure to use both the latest release of macOS Sonoma, the latest latest release of `game-porting-toolkit`, and precise version 15.1 of the Command Line Tools for Xcode.
+15.1 is the only supported version!

 If you want to update your x86 homebrew at a later point, start an x86 shell in Terminal with: